manoharant/cbp-incident-analysis-assistant/chainlit.md

     - this has 2 AI agents for interacting with Jira and Elastic
         - `JiraAgent` - to fetch the data from Jira
         - `ElasticAgent` - to fetch the data from Elastic
+        - `TeamsAgent` - to send the data to Teams